Webb's Depth of Knowledge: The Four DOK Levels with Examples

 The versatility of the DOK model makes it an excellent tool for educators to incorporate into lesson planning, regardless of the subject.
 By understanding the different levels of cognitive rigor required at each stage, teachers can create activities and assessments that challenge their students' critical thinking and problem-solving skills.
 Let's explore some subject-based examples of how teachers can effectively apply the DOK framework in their lesson planning:

 In ELA, teachers can use the DOK framework to create reading and writing activities that align with all four of Webb's levels of complexity.
 For example, at Level 1, students could be asked to recall specific details from a text, such as identifying the main characters or setting.
-Level 2 tasks can challenge students to apply their knowledge of literary devices to analyze the text, such as identifying symbols or interpreting metaphors.
+Level 2 tasks can challenge students to apply their knowledge of literary devices to analyse the text, such as identifying symbols or interpreting metaphors.

 Level 3 tasks can be designed to challenge students to compare and contrast different perspectives in a text or drawing conclusions about character motivations.
 Finally, at Level 4, students could be asked to complete an extended writing project that requires them to use critical thinking and creativity to explore themes from the text in a real-world context.